hena-lee/grocery_list/README.md

 # grocery_list
 This was a mini TreeHouse project that focused on using Ruby functions to create a grocery list.

-The main objective was to create three functions:
+The main objective was to create three functions that:

-1. Initialize a new list
+1. Initialized a new list
-2. Be able to add new items to list
+2. Added new items to list
-3. Print list
+3. Printed the list